Scar Camouflage vs Laser: Which Is Better?

 How laser treatment works on scars

 Laser scar treatment uses concentrated light energy to remove or remodel the outer layers of skin.
-The idea is to stimulate collagen production and improve the texture and tone of scar tissue over multiple sessions.
+It works primarily on the surface — stimulating a general collagen response across the treatment area.
 Common types include fractional CO2 lasers and pulsed dye lasers.

-Laser can be effective for improving scar texture — making raised or bumpy scars smoother.
+Laser can be effective for raised or hypertrophic scars — helping to flatten and soften them.
 It can also help with redness in newer scars.
-However, laser has a significant limitation: it does not add color.
+However, laser has significant limitations: it works broadly rather than precisely, it doesn’t reach the deeper layers where scar tissue is most damaged, and it does not add color.
 If your scar is white or pale against your surrounding skin, laser cannot fill that gap.
 The contrast that makes your scar noticeable will remain.

 How scar camouflage works